 To empower your internal 'champions' and keep them pulling in the same direction, it's essential to ensure that no-one's work is rendered ineffective.
 Make sure there are company-wide project management standards that are clear and easy to adhere to.
 To maintain trust, use a system that ensures all data is accurately rolled up to a 'single source of truth'.

 Your colleagues need to be confident that their efforts are helping to make a difference.
-In our webinar we will introduce the tools you can use to make this possible.
+In Companion by Minitab, we provide the tools you can use to make this possible.

 Without management buy-in, your CI programme will be an uphill battle